 There are many benefits to having an Agreeable personality type.

 For starters, people with this type tend to be more generous and cooperative in their interactions with others.

 They also tend to be more likable and easy-going, which makes them great team players.

-Additionally, individuals with an Agreeable personality often have strong social networks, and they are often able to form strong relationships with people from a wide variety of backgrounds.
+They are often able to form strong relationships with people from a wide variety of backgrounds.

 Finally, people with this type tend to be more emotionally stable, which allows them to better handle stress and adversity in their day-to-day lives.

-So if you’re looking for a way to improve your social life and increase your overall well-being, it might be worth trying to be more agreeable!
+So if you’re looking for a way to improve your social life and increase your overall well-being, it might be worth trying to be more Agreeable!